PROJECT, PROGRAMME AND PORTFOLIO MANAGEMENT

 Projects are the vehicles for getting things done in a business or organisation.
 They create the framework in which you make clear your objectives (what you want) and your constraints (by when, to what standard and how much for).
-You can then create the governance you need with a decision-making board, appoint a project manager and define the reporting and monitoring that you will need.
+You can then create the governance you need with a decision-making board, appoint a Project Manager and define the reporting and monitoring that you will need.

 Once the essential objectives, constraints and governance are defined and in place you can rely on systems and processes to underpin effective delivery.
 With this in place, you have given your team the best possible chance of meeting your requirements.
 Encouraging them to develop good leadership, management and behavioural skills will also mean that things happen in a good working environment.

-Driving the delivery of multiple projects to achieve business outcomes and change to the organisation
+PROGRAMME MANAGEMENT Driving the delivery of multiple projects to achieve business outcomes and change to the organisation

 For large organisations and businesses the dilemma they often face is having too many projects.
-The senior team not only have to be able to control all the multiple investments but they also have to be able to choose which ones to progress or stop.
+The Senior Team not only have to be able to control all the multiple investments but they also have to be able to choose which ones to progress or stop.
 Programme management is the way in which you can lead all your projects in a controlled and coordinated manner.

 Being able to stand back and consider the strategic position across all your projects allows you to consider issues like sharing resources, effective procurement and regularised reporting and systems.
 Critically, you will be able to track the benefits and outcomes that the projects will contribute towards and ensure that the investment decisions are realized.

-Enterprise level control of investment, resource and asset decision-making across all your programmes and projects
+PORTFOLIO MANAGEMENT Enterprise-level control of investment, resource and asset decision-making across all your programmes and projects

 It is necessary to understand and share how all the programmes and projects will “contribute” to your strategic goals as a business or organisation.
 The enterprise thinking allows you to create the environment for your teams that gives them the best possible chance for success.
 If you are clear with the direction and end goals the teams can concentrate on speed of travel and working smartly.

-Representing and administering your design-build contracts
+EMPLOYERS AGENT Representing and administering your design-build contracts

 Clients that know what they want tend to buy well.
 This is often the case for clients who have internal teams that can effectively manage repeatable products.
 The certainty of what they are trying to achieve allows them to enter into design build contracts that require little or no interference or change once the order to proceed is given.